You have questions. We have answers. Check out our frequently asked questions on transgender rights and the law.

 Nearly 20% of transgender and GNC people have experienced discrimination while seeking a home, and many have even faced eviction.

 Read More ↕Transgender and GNC people are protected from discrimination in federally funded housing.
 In 2012, the Department of Housing and Urban Development (HUD) released the Equal Access Rule, which prohibits discrimination based on sexual orientation, gender identity, and marital status in housing and programs funded by HUD.
 A new rule released by HUD in 2016 broadens this protection to include shelters, including emergency single-sex housing.

 Did you know?

-Following the Supreme Court marriage equality ruling, over 100 bills were introduced at the state level around the country in an attempt to allow discrimination against LGBT people.
+Following the Supreme Court marriage equality ruling, over 100 bills were introduced at the state level around the country in an attempt to allow discrimination against LGBTQ people.
 Thankfully, nearly all of these bills failed to become law.

 - What are public accommodations?